 Look into:

-• Tuition and total cost of attendance
+- tuition and total cost

-• Need-based aid and merit scholarships
+- financial aid and scholarships

 Step 7: Revisit and Refine

-• Can I clearly explain why each school is on my list?
+- Can I clearly explain why each school is on my list

-• Would I genuinely be excited to attend each one?
+- Would I genuinely be excited to attend each one

 Final Thoughts

-Take your time, stay honest with yourself and focus on fit.
 When your list is built thoughtfully, the rest of the application process becomes much clearer.

-1. How many colleges should be on my list?
+How many colleges should be on my list?

-2. Should I apply to schools just because they’re highly ranked?
+Should I apply to schools just because they’re highly ranked?

-3. What if I don’t know my major yet?
+What if I don’t know my major yet?

-4. When should I finalize my college list?
+When should I finalize my college list?